Government confirms funding for EU students for 2018 to 2019

-Why Queen Mary?
+Why study law at Queen Mary?

 In 2018 we were ranked 34th best university in the world by QS World University Rankings by Subject 2018.
 Our students are also happy with us, giving an overall satisfaction rating of 91 per cent in the most recent National Student Survey.

 Law Student Societies